mattmc3/zebrafish/README.md

 - Sets better ZSH default options
 - Sets good defaults for common environment variables
-- Adds a sane command history configuration
+- Adds a sane history configuration
 - Auto-sources any ZSH config files you put in `${ZDOTDIR:-$HOME}/.zshrc.d`
-- Auto-loads any ZSH functions you put in `${ZDOTDIR:-$HOME}/.zfunctions`
+- Lazy loads any ZSH function files you put in `${ZDOTDIR:-$HOME}/.zfunctions`
-- Sets up prompt theme management using [built-in ZSH prompt themes][zsh-prompt-theme]
 - Adds great default keybindings
-- Sets your [XDG base directories][xdg-basedirs] if they haven't already been set
+- Sets the [XDG base directories][xdg-basedirs] if they haven't already been set

 ### Extend ZSH features with other ZSH projects from around the web